 • The reality of 2017 was a heavy police presence.
 Be respectful… their job is to protect you.

 • Go at least one hour early for a prime spot.
-If you plan on watching a float leave, hang around side streets close to the entrance to see nazarenos arrive without the crowds.
+If you plan on watching a float exit its church, hang around side streets close to the entrance to see nazarenos arrive without the crowds.
 Good photo ops like Rafa’s picture below.

 • Where to stand?
 Obviously front row is best, but if you don’t arrive early enough then find kids in a front row or people shorter than you (let’s be realistic, ok?) & get behind them.
 Scout out non-smokers if that’s an issue.
 Corners are excellent spots because floats must turn slowly.
 Direct line of sight is best at a 90º turn, & being on the outside edge is preferable.
 Seeing a float exit or enter its church or chapel is always interesting.

 • Don’t be timid about telling people to move if you’ve been standing there longer.
 Most sevillanos respect this unwritten code.
 Of course, some people arrive late & expect to get the best view, especially tourists who may not understand the way the system works.
 Let them know politely.
 On the same token, lots of people want to get their kids to the front for candy or wax (see below), some people walk in front of you because they know someone parading (most likely from the same brotherhood) or just people trying to get by.
 That’s all to be expected.